Welcome to the Lazy Daze Caravan Club!

 (click on photo for a larger version)

-"You Can Be a Lazy Daze Caravaner"
+"You can be a Lazy Daze Caravaner"

 An early (pre-1966) ad for the Lazy Daze Caravan Club invited folks to "come with us into the great outdoor world of family fun and adventure in your Lazy Daze Camper!"